Privacy Commissioner (New Zealand): Privacy Act 2020

-In ANZ National Bank Ltd v Tower Insurance, the High Court held the privacy principles require that personal information can only collected be for "a lawful purpose and is necessary for that purpose."
+In ANZ National Bank Ltd v Tower Insurance, the High Court held the privacy principles require that personal information can only be collected for "a lawful purpose and is necessary for that purpose."
 The principles do not outline their practical application, giving the Commissioner flexibility to deal with varying fact situations as they arise.

 In exceptional circumstances, when the Privacy Commissioner is satisfied the public interest outweighs privacy protection, agencies can be authorised to use personal information in a manner that would usually breach the IPPs or other provisions under the Act.

 Roles, functions and powers

 The Office of the Privacy Commissioner is an independent Crown entity, funded by the state but acts independently of government or Ministerial control.
 In addition to monitoring compliance with the IPPs and PRPPs, the Commissioner's roles are extensively outlined in Section 13 of the Privacy Act.
 The central focus is to better protect the privacy of individuals, and includes: